apposed/jaunch/README.md

 ### Discover Java installations already on the system

+* Link to the best libjvm on demand.
+* Search beneath specified JVM directory roots.
 * Recognize system-wide installations as well as bundled Java runtimes.
-* Link to the best libjvm on demand; do not invoke `java` in a separate process.
-* Search beneath specified JVM directory roots.
 * Define rules for deciding which installations meet application requirements.
 * If no appropriate Java installation is found, show an informative error message.